 The top-paid NFL players earn more in a few years than most Americans do in a lifetime — Chiefs quarterback Patrick Mahomes, for example, is now pulling in $45 million a year with the richest contract in league history.

-The top paid NFL players earn more in a few years than most Americans do in a lifetime.
-According to the Wall Street Journal, however, at least 15 percent of them wind up declaring bankruptcy within 12 years of retirement.
-Broke NFL players are so common, in fact, that the sports media is filled with tales of reckless investments, lavish purchases, outrageous partying and other high-priced lifestyle choices gone bad.
+According to the Wall Street Journal, however, at least 15 percent of players wind up declaring bankruptcy within 12 years of retirement.
+Broke NFL players are so common, in fact, that the sports media is filled with tales of reckless investments, lavish purchases, outrageous partying, and other high-priced lifestyle choices gone bad.

 “Marshawn Lynch has a lot of money,” Rapoport said.
 “He hasn’t spent a dime of his actual playing money… ever.”

 That was a few years back, but if Lynch stuck to his plan, he has nearly $56.77 million in career earnings in the bank today.

 Cream of the Crop: 12 of the Richest Athletes of All Time